slightlyoff/history_api/app_history.md

     1. Any `AppHistoryEntry` instances which are now unreachable fire `dispose` events.
     1. If this whole process was initiated by a call to `appHistory.navigateTo()`, `appHistory.back()`, or `appHistory.forward()`, fulfill that promise with `true`.

-For a cross-document navigation, the sequence is very similar, except if `navigateEvent.respondWith()` is not called, then we indeed proceed to the destination document, and steps (4.a)–(4.c) happen in that destination document.
-(Step (4.d) does not happen at all since the promise has gone away, along with the old document.)
+For a cross-document navigation, the sequence is very similar, except if `navigateEvent.respondWith()` is not called, then we indeed proceed to the destination document, and steps (5.i)–(5.iii) happen in that destination document.
+(Step (5.iv) is not applicable, and step (5.v) does not happen at all since the promise has gone away, along with the old document.)
 Note that this destination document could be being restored from the browser's back/forward cache, in which case these events happen after the `pageshow` event, or the destination document could be created from scratch, in which case these events happen after the `DOMContentLoaded` event. _TODO not so sure about that last part._

 ## Integration with the existing history API and spec